aiven/aiven-operator/docs/docs/examples/project-vpc.md

   networkCidr: 192.168.0.0/24
 ```

 2\.
-Create the Project by applying the configuration:
+Create the ProjectVPC by applying the configuration:

 ```shell
 kubectl apply -f vpc-sample.yaml